‘“No disco,” I said. ‘They can make us work together, but I am not listening to disco.”’

 I mean, c’mon.
 McGrath has done a phenomenal job with series like Jim Butcher’s The Dresden Files, but with The Carter Archives he absolutely nailed it!
 The neo-noir aesthetic, the cringe-inducing look of the Mollenkampi, and the out-of-shape, worn-down vibe of Detective Carter—this is a case where the judge-a-book-by-its-cover approach is 100% allowed.

 So, there you have it.
 Go read The Carter Archives, please!
-Also, stay tuned for an hour+ interview with Dan, going live this Wednesday July 14.
+Also, you can check out my hour+ interview with Dan, available to watch here.
 Now, go support Dan and his fantastic work, and find out more about him on: